How to Pick the Best Mover in the Bay Area and Avoid Mover Scams

 There are a lot of reputable movers out there, and a few unsavory ones.
 Read on about how to avoid being scammed by the naughty few…

-Click the image to download a pdf version with useful links
+Click the image to download a printable version

 How to be ready for anything on moving day